"Reading a cabinet office paper on how the new government in going to build a #bigsociety, with worker #coops http://s.coop/ix amazed..

 - Have a size and strength with fellow co-operatives that you can fight your corner and play a significant role in improving society.

-(have a pdf copy but can’t find a free one online), Antonio Thomas, 2004
+The Rise of Social Cooperatives in Italy, Antonio Thomas, 2004 (have a pdf copy but can’t find a free one online)

 The social economy in Italy